 Who are these mover and shakers in the startup world?
 While all a little different, these five companies have one thing in common (besides their recent seed funding), they’re all driven to change the status quo.
 Check them out.

-After all the hard work, resume building, outfit-deciding, and interview-practicing, the moment you’ve been waiting for is finally here: you have a job offer!
+After all the hard work, resume building, outfit-deciding, and interview-practicing, the moment you’ve been waiting for is finally here: you have an official offer!
 But then you ask yourself, what’s next?
 Well, you have a pretty big decision to make, and before you take the plunge, there are a few things you can do to make sure that you’ll be happy with whatever decision you make.

 Buying a mattress is tough.
 There are so many things to take into account when it’s time to make the change!
 How do you choose between memory foam and traditional springs?
 What makes a bed “ergonomic?”Why should I drop 1,000 big ones on this particular mattress, and once I buy it, how do I schlep it up my three-story walkup?